dehora/outland/README.md

 it'll be "green", and seven times out of ten it'll be "blue".
 This gives us a path beyond on/off toggles to things like A/B testing and multi-armed bandits.

-## Apps
+## Namespace

-An App is a collection of features and every feature belongs to just one App.
-An App can be anything - it doesn't have to correspond to a construct in your system like a specific service or a product.
-The main goal of an App is to allow features to be observed by multiple systems.
+A Namespace is a collection of features and every feature belongs to just one Namespace.
+A Namespace can be anything - it doesn't have to correspond to a construct in your system like a specific service or a product.
+The main goal of a Namespace is to allow features to be observed by multiple systems.
-For example you might use an App to group features together for an epic project such that it allows those features to span multiple microservices owned by a few different teams.
+For example you might use a Namespace to group features together for an epic project such that it allows those features to span multiple microservices owned by a few different teams.
 Or you may simply want to make some features available to your backend server and your single page webapp.

 Our experience is that the thing you want to develop often has multiple parts and often will span multiple systems.
 In fact we think it's inevitable some ambitious thing you want to build will cut across whatever boundaries you have in place, however well-considered, be they social or technical.
-Apps allow you to express that need and deal with requirements that are naturally divergent.
+Namespaces allow you to express that need and deal with requirements that are naturally divergent.

-Every App has one or more owners that can administrate the App and act as point of contact.
-Every feature belonging to an App must have a unique key within the App.
+Every Namespace has one or more owners that can administrate the Namespace and act as point of contact.
+Every feature belonging to a Namespace must have a unique key within the Namespace.

-Finally, the App construct enables multi-tenancy, allowing multiple teams to share the same Outland service.
+Finally, the Namespace construct enables multi-tenancy, allowing multiple teams to share the same Outland service.
 There's nothing to stop you running multiple Outland servers but it can be nice to leverage shared infrastructure and reduce heavy lifting.

-## App Grants
+## Namespace Access

-As well as grouping features, an App can _grant_ access to one or more services (typically running systems), or to one or members (typically individual or teams).
+As well as grouping features, an Namespace can _grant_ access to one or more services (typically running systems), or to one or members (typically individual or teams).
 We'll just refer to both kinds as services for now but they are handled separetely.

-Once the service requesting access to a feature or app is authenticated it is checked to see if it's in the grant list for the App.
+Once the service requesting access to a feature or namespace is authenticated it is checked to see if it's in the grant list for the Namespace.
 If it is it has access to the feature state, otherwise it won't be authorised.

-Grants allow the App owner to declare which services can see the App's features.
+Grants allow the Namespace owner to declare which services can see the Namespace's features.
 Owners and grants are distinct - owners are not automatically given grants and are not looked up during authentication.